chrischiedo/chrischiedo.github.io/books.md

 ![Steve-McConnell](/images/books/Book3.jpg){: .center}

 Written by a former Microsoft software engineer, this book is a real gem for any self-respecting software engineer.
 It covers the art of Software Construction (or what we generally refer to as "Programming") in a very detailed(and refreshing) way.
 From simple things as variable names to how to write self-documenting code, this book elegantly captures the knowledge about best (and effective) software development practices.
 What I like most about the book is the fact that it uses a variety of different programming languages to illustrate some of the best practices (C/C++, Java, Visual Basic, etc).
-This is one of the reasons why I think it is better than Clean Code (My personal opinion!)
+This is one of the reasons why I think it is better than Clean Code by Uncle Bob.
 Here are some of the great concepts that the book covers:
   - Defensive Programming
   - Code Debugging and Refactoring Techniques